 - Custom User Identifier: a feature which allows Customers to track End User Identifier by an available HTML element, variable or cookie.

-- Adaptive Element Recognition: a feature that improves element recognition accuracy over time, which on rare occasions may capture a page snapshot and screenshot in order to automatically correct the element recognition.
+- Adaptive Element Recognition: a feature that improves element recognition accuracy over time, which when using capture in the editor component of the service and in rare occasions may capture a page snapshot and/or a screenshot in order to correct the element recognition.

 To use the Special Features, Customers need to actively turn on or provide their consent to use the applicable Special Feature, each of which is turned off by default.
-User Behavior Tracking and Adaptive Element Recognition (Special Feature) is automatically turned on for WalkMe Growth Edition (“GE”) Customers.
-WalkMe GE Customers may opt-out of the enablement of the User Behavior Tracking and Adaptive Element Recognition feature by contacting WalkMe at firstname.lastname@example.org and the feature will thereafter be disabled.
+Notwithstanding the aforementioned, Digital Analytics Experience and Adaptive Element Recognition features (each a Special Feature) are automatically turned on for WalkMe Growth Edition (“GE”) Customers.
+For customers who enabled the Special Features “Digital Analytics Experience” and/or “Session Recordings (Visions)”, the Adaptive Element Recognition feature is automatically enabled to increase the functionality of WalkMe’s services.
+Customers may opt-out of the enablement of the Digital Analytics Experience and Adaptive Element Recognition feature by contacting WalkMe at email@example.com and such Special Features will thereafter be disabled.
 When a Customer turns on one of the Special Features, the Customer agrees to the collection of Personal Information.
 Certain other features (like surveys and free text fields) may collect Personal Information only if an End User voluntarily provides it.
 Customers are responsible for the lawful and fair collection of Personal Information through the WalkMe System™ and to hold any consent, permit or license required by applicable law to facilitate such collection, retention, use, processing and storage of any data.

 WalkMe is not aware of the nature of the information collected through the Special Features.
 Such information may include Personal Information about an individual’s racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership (or non-membership), physical or mental health or condition, criminal offences, or related proceedings or any other data considered as sensitive under applicable law (“Sensitive Information“)